3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 Big Ben 3D Model by MiniWorld3D

-Instead of printing the finished product, you can even sell 3D model files (STL files) directly if you're good at designing creative models.
-This approach saves on material costs and eliminates the need for physical storage or shipping.
+Instead of printing the finished product, you can even sell 3D model files (STL files) directly.

 Best Platforms to Sell 3D Printed Items in 2026